 For reference, Macedonians don’t tend to speak much English, so get your Google Translate (or try getting by with gestures and pointing things out—it works quite well too 😅).

-On the other hand, Albanian is much easier to read and understand since it’s based on the Latin alphabet (to learn more about Albania, you can check out our article here).
+On the other hand, Albanian is based on the Latin alphabet (to learn more about Albania, you can check out our article here).

 Either way, the Google Translate app (a Androïd or iOS) is incredibly useful here, as you can take pictures and have it translate directly on the screen.

-North Macedonia is a secular state, like France, but with different dominant religions.
-The country is home to 65% Orthodox Christians and 33% Muslims.
-The remaining 2% includes Catholics, Jews, Protestants, and non-believers.
+North Macedonia is a secular state, similar to France, but with a different religious composition.
+The country is primarily Orthodox Christian (65%) and Muslim (33%), with the remaining 2% consisting of Catholics, Jews, Protestants, and non-believers.

-We really appreciated the blend of mosques and Byzantine churches.
-It’s a unique atmosphere, giving a sense of being close to the Middle East and Turkey, and you can even see it reflected in the cuisine, with Balkan specialties mixing with Turkish recipes.
+We really appreciated the blend of mosques and Byzantine churches, creating a unique atmosphere.
+It gives a sense of being close to the Middle East and Turkey, which is also reflected in the cuisine—a mix of Balkan specialties with Turkish recipes.

 Last but not least, if you're coming to North Macedonia by car, make sure you have your up-to-date Green Card (with the mention MK or FYROM) on hand.
 Yes, we’re talking about your insurance!
 This is something customs will definitely check to ensure everything is in order.
 If you don’t have it with you, you’ll need to pay €50 for a one-month transit card.